Off the Beaten Path in Bordeaux

 The real Bordeaux lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Marche des Capucins that make a city worth knowing.
 Even around well-known spots like Miroir d'Eau and Place de la Bourse and Cite du Vin, one street over the crowds disappear entirely.

-Use this page as a starting point for a Bordeaux walking tour, a free self-guided route, or the Roamee app for Bordeaux.
+Use this page as a starting point for a Bordeaux walking tour, a free route, or the Roamee app for Bordeaux.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Bordeaux for the well-known wine and architecture attractions, but the most memorable moments happen off the main path.
 Side streets one block from Miroir d'Eau and Place de la Bourse, residential quarters, quiet courtyards — these are the parts of Bordeaux that feel genuine.
 Places like Marche des Capucins are the kind of spots locals would actually recommend.